hieutdle/hieutdle.gitbook.io/books/learning-go-idiomatic-approach.md

 double the size of the slice when the capacity is less than 1,024 and then grow by at least 25% afterward.

-If you know how many things you plan to put into a slice, create the slice with the correct initial capacity.
-We do that with the make function.

 ### Declaring slices

 ```go
 var data []int // a slice that stays nil
 var x = []int{} // empty slice zero-length, non-nil
 data := []int{2, 4, 6, 8} // slice with default values
 ```